pyControl/docs/docs/user-guide/hardware.md

 ### Stepper motor

-Class for controlling an [EasyDriver](http://www.schmalzhaus.com/EasyDriver/) stepper motor driver or any driver which takes a *step* and *direction* pin as control inputs.
+Class for controlling an EasyDriver stepper motor driver or any driver which takes a *step* and *direction* pin as control inputs.

 The stepper motor adaptor board connects an Easydriver to a pyControl behaviour port.
+It can drive bipolar stepper motors with up to 750mA per phase.
+The maximum current can be adjusted from 150mA to 750mA using the potentiometer on the easy driver board.
+The stepper motor driver is powered with a 12V supply, but as it is a controlled current driver it can safely be used with lower voltage stepper motors as long as the motors maximum current is not exceeded.
+For more information see the Questions and Answers section of the [EasyDriver](http://www.schmalzhaus.com/EasyDriver/) documentation.

 !!! note "Maximum current"